serapath/getval/README.md

 # getval
-read values of an object by using keys like in a dictionary
+read values from nested object like from a flat key value store

 # usage
 `npm install getval`